advisors-excel-llc/AEConnect/Resources/docs/config/README.md

 used in an organization, so it's best to use an existing Push Topic, adding any missing fields that are needed, and filtering on those fields when subscribing to the topic.

 The config example below will only tell AE Connect to subscribe to the topic channel.
-In order to actually handle the incoming data, a custom consumer will need to be created.
+AE Connect will use the `type` value to tell its SObjectConsumer what type of object the topic subscribes to.
+From there, AE Connect will attempt to update the local database with the relative change.

+You can choose to disable the SObjectConsumer and use your own, or create a side-effect from the event.
 See [Inbound Data from Salesforce](../inbound/README.md) for how to set that up.

 ```yaml
 # app/config.yml (or config/ae_connect.yaml if you're using flex)